Adam28102006/Nature-Computing/societal.md

 Mixed Impacts:

 Validation & self-worth: Likes and comments can temporarily boost confidence but can also lead to dependence on external approval from other people and be subject to there oprions

+conclusion for end

+In conclusion, Meta or facebook has grown a lot since it was made, and has a great position right now to continue it.
+Despite the many ethical and societal impacts that ithas has, both positive and negitive, it makes enough money that it can afford to losesome users.
+We dont think that facebook really will have any issues, as it divercified itsmarkets so it has an app for young people in instagram.​